NSW Work Injury Claim

 3. Compare against your historical notices and payment summaries.

-4. If unsure, get a legal review and request recalculation.
+4. If unsure, get claim-specific advice and request recalculation.

 If you suspect a step-down error as well as indexation mistakes, compare your insurer's method against the section 37 weekly-rate framework and follow the evidence checklist in our PIAWE recalculation request guide.